SilenusTA/StreamRoller/extensions/youtubeapi/README.md

 - Image note 2.
 Click on the download button for the project you created above, this will bring up the dialog box allowing you to copy/download your settings
 - Image note 3.
 Click the 'copy' button for your Client ID and paste it in the Client ID box below
 - Image note 4.
 Click the 'copy' button for your Client Secret and paste it in the Client Secret box below
 - Click the update button on this page to save the data in StreamRollers encrypted file storage.
-You can now click the authorize link to connect streamroller to youtube
+You can now click the authorize link to connect streamroller to youtubeapi
 ![googleAuthScreen](public/images/googleAuthScreen.png)